RiskyFrisky/AIRobotAndApp/robot/kit-exts-project/README.md

 # Extension Project Template

+- NOTE: the main code is located in `exts/company.hello.world`

 This project was automatically generated.

 - `app` - It is a folder link to the location of your *Omniverse Kit* based app.